second-state/wasm-learning/faas/tflite_ssd/src/transform_pre_trained_models.md

 Training models takes a lot of time and energy.
 There are comprehensive trained models which already exist.
 We just need to convert them to tflite so that we can use them.
 Here is a method to do just that.
+The following section is based on [this TensorFlow document](https://colab.research.google.com/github/tensorflow/models/blob/master/research/object_detection/colab_tutorials/convert_odt_model_to_TFLite.ipynb)

 ```bash
 pip3 install object_detection